bateskevin/PSAtlas/docs/AddLessons.md

 Import-Module Pester

 Describe "Testing Step1" {
-    it "The variable should contain 'PWSHSchool'" {
+    it "The variable should contain 'PSAtlas'" {
         $variable = Define-Datatype
-        $variable | Should BeExactly "PWSHSchool"
+        $variable | Should BeExactly "PSAtlas"
     }
 }
  ```